djccnt15/djccnt15.github.io/_posts/programming/2022-09-27-starting_django_02.md

 > manage.py createsuperuser
 ```
 ```
-사용자 이름 (leave blank to use 'wizcore'): admin
+Username (leave blank to use 'wizcore'): admin
-이메일 주소: djccnt15@gmail.com
+Email address: djccnt15@gmail.com
 Password:
 Password (again):
-비밀번호가 사용자 이름와 너무 유사합니다.
+The password is too similar to the username.
-비밀번호가 너무 짧습니다. 최소 8 문자를 포함해야 합니다.
+This password is too short.
+It must contain at least 8 characters.
-비밀번호가 너무 일상적인 단어입니다.
+This password is too common.
 Bypass password validation and create user anyway? [y/N]: y Superuser created successfully.
 ```